junxit/us-congress-bills-116/metadata.md

 - 2019-06-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3351.
 - 2019-06-26 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-06-26 — The previous question was ordered pursuant to the rule.
+- 2019-06-27 — Received in the Senate and Read twice and referred to the Committee on Appropriations.